-In both cases, the output obtained as a result of the Export operation are two files (sql and zip) that are placed in the folder indicated by \$E2E\HOME.
+In both cases, the output obtained as a result of the Export operation are two files (xml and zip) that are placed in the workspace folder.
 These files are needed for the import operation, and they ensure the creation in the database of the constituent elements of the simulation (i.e. descriptors, modules, tools, and simulation, as well as the provision of input and configuration files) needed for the simulation's execution.
 However, it is to be noticed that the executable files corresponding to the modules and tools are not included in the export operation.